Monster Chocolate Dipped Pretzel Rods are a fun and easy way to make some SPOOKY Halloween Treats.

 This allows me to dip a few pretzels and add the decorations while the chocolate coating is still wet so they stick to the pretzels.

-STEP ONE: Add your chocolate to a jar and place in a crockpot with a few inches of water.
-Stir occasionally to keep the chocolate smooth.
+First: Add your chocolate or colorful candy melts, to a jar or tall glass, and place in a crockpot with a few inches of water.
+Stir occasionally with a rubber spatula, to keep the chocolate smooth.

-STEP THREE: Place the pretzel rod on the parchment paper and add the decorations.
+Third: Place the pretzel rod on the parchment paper and add the decorations.
 Let set up.
-Store in an air tight container for up to 1 week or wrap in festive treat bags and give away as edible gifts.
+Store in an air tight container for up to 1 week or wrap in festive cellophane bags and give away as edible gifts at your Fun Halloween Party.

-Once dipped, the white chocolate covered pretzel rods will last for up to 2 weeks!
+Once dipped, the white chocolate covered pretzel rods will last in an airtight container at room temperature for up to 2 weeks!

 Do not store in the refrigerator or the freezer.
 This will affect the chocolate coating and cause the colors to run.